 SCIENTIFIC WRITING AND PUBLISHING WORKSHOPS

-We offer half-day, full-day, and two-day writing workshops on a variety of topics and for different audiences (graduate students-junior researchers; teachers…).
+I offer half-day, full-day, and two-day writing workshops on a variety of topics and for different audiences (graduate students-junior researchers; teachers…).
 The workshops focus on how to communicate science effectively to your peers (writing), and on the process of scholarly publishing (from the perspective and with insights from an experienced Editor).

 • how to write each section of a manuscript